jimmywarting/FormData/README.md

 Dependencies
 ---

-I do keep the internal data private to prevent unintentional access to them, therefore `WeakMap` is used and you may need a polyfill for that also.
+The internal data is kept private to prevent unintentional access to it, therefore `WeakMap` is used and you may also need a polyfill for that.

 Updating from 2.x to 3.x
 ---

-Previously you had to import the polyfill and use that, since it didn't replace the global (existing) FormData.
+Previously you had to import the polyfill and use that, since it didn't replace the global (existing) FormData implementation.
-But now it transparently calls `_blob()` for you when you are sending something with fetch or XHR.
+But now it transparently calls `_blob()` for you when you are sending something with fetch or XHR, by way of monkey-patching the `XMLHttpRequest.prototype.send` and `fetch` functions.
-This polyfill dose now monkey patch the `send` and `fetch` function.

 So you maybe had something like this: